Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/set-up-tables-1.md

 postnumber: 5
 ---

 In this chapter we are going to create our DynamoDB tables.
 DynamoDB is a NoSQL key-value store serverless native database.
-Sounds like a mouthful, in a nutshell it does not force your data to adhere to any data model schema and you do not have to provide any server instances for it to run.
+Sounds like a mouthful, in a nutshell it does not force your data to adhere to any data model or schema and you do not have to provide any server instances for it to run.
+However, lately I've found myself using it for a variety of workloads, you should be fully aware of it's downsides.

 The way we will be provisioning our tables will enable us to create tables for any of our environment stages.